 We also had to find other ways to publish work.
 Every year, the Visual Arts Diploma students hold an exhibition of their works.
-This year, it is online in a virtual museum.
+It was a virtual museum this time around.
 Click here to see it.

 The Grade 7 Science Fair was also held online.
 Instead of presenting to teachers and parents in the classroom, the students each recorded a video of their project, brought together in our virtual STEMzone.
 Click here to watch it.